Great Ideas to Keep the Kids Cool

 Making some home made frozen ice pops and keeping a steady supply of them going is my top tip for keeping the kids cool.

+For an alternative to fruit juice, cut up fresh fruit and freeze in coconut water.
 And if you don’t have an ice pop mould, then easy alternatives are to freeze the yoghurt tubes or stick a popsicle stick in a yoghurt and freeze.

 Keep the Suncream in the Fridge